 - Cat bonds are beneficial to society by providing capital for natural catastrophe insurance.

-- An important trend is the use of cat bonds in developing economies, often by initiative from the World Bank.
+- An important trend is the use of cat bonds in developing economies, often on the initiative of the World Bank.

 - Entropics invests according to its policy for responsible investment, which primarily entails that we only invest in cat bonds judged to provide benefits for society.